-ESCT-102 PROGRAMMING FOR PROBLEM SOLVING 3L:0T:0P 3 Credits
+ESC-102 PROGRAMMING FOR PROBLEM 2L:0T:4P 2 Credits SOLVING

-- To learn the fundamentals of computers. - To understand the various steps in program development. - To learn the syntax and semantics of any programming language. - To learn the usage of structured programming approach in solving problems. - To understated and formulate algorithm for programming script - To analyze the output based on the given input variables
+- To learn the fundamentals of computers. - To understand the various steps in program development. - To learn the syntax and semantics of C programming language. - To learn the usage of structured programming approach in solving problems. - To understated and formulate algorithm for programming script - To analyze the output based on the given input variables

-MODULE I - INTRODUCTION TO PROGRAMMING:
+MODULE I - INTRODUCTION TO PROGRAMMING;

-Introduction to components of a computer system: - disks, memory, processor, where a program is stored and executed, operating system, compilers etc. Idea of Algorithm: steps to solve logical and numerical problems.
-Representation of Algorithms Flowchart/Pseudocode with examples.
+Introduction to components of a computer system (disks, memory, processor, where a program is stored and executed, operating system, compilers etc.) Idea of Algorithm: steps to solve logical and numerical problems.